thisoverride/scribere/README.md

-# Urssaf-auto-complete
+# Scribere : The auto complete urssaf declaration
- <p>Urssaf-auto-complete is a bot that allows you to fill in your tax <br/>returns in an automated way
+ <p>Scribere is a bot that allows you to fill in your tax <br/>returns in an automated way
 your tax returns on the Urssaf website.</p>